Fun and easy Easter crafts you can do with your kids!

 - Add the olive oil and 3 drops of your favorite essential oil or blend.
 Stir to combine.

 - Add a few drops of food coloring of your choice.
 Do not add more than a few drops, as more will cause the bath bomb mixture to fizz.
 For multiple colors, split the batch into equal parts for each color.
-Stir to mix in the color.
+Stir to mix in color.

 - Spray the bath bomb mixture with witch hazel with only a few quick sprays.